russtoku/uipa/data/seed/Seeding.md

     ```
     $ python manage.py loaddata data/seed/test-categories.json
     ```

+#### Load the Public Body data - Method #1

 - Run this command to load the subset of public body data:

     ```
     $ python manage.py import_csv data/seed/test-public-bodies.csv
     ```

-#### Loading public bodies via the Admin website
+#### Load the Public Body data - Method #2

-You can also use the Admin website to load public bodies from a CSV file.
+As an alternate, you can load the public bodies from a CSV file using the Admin website.

 - On the `Public Body` page (Home > Public Body > Public Bodies), scroll down to the bottom of the page to where there is a `Choose File` button next